 There & Elsewhere

 You can also find me on Twitter and occasionally on MetaFilter.
 I share photos on Flickr, though not so much since they capped uploads at a thousand.
 I scrobble the music I listen to on Last.fm, record and review films I see on Letterboxd, track the shows I watch on Trakt.tv and books I’m reading on Goodreads.

 This is the umpteenth version of my personal website, which I’ve been keeping since October 1999 (and at the current domain since 2003).
 The blog started in November 2001 and has been running on and off ever since.

-The current design went live in January 2017 (and was slightly updated in March 2018) after a decade of variations on the previous theme.
+The current design went live in January 2017 (then was slightly updated in March 2018 and July 2019, and given a refresh in September 2020) after a decade of variations on the previous theme.
 It’s (mostly) hand-coded in HTML5 and CSS3, building on the responsive CSS framework Skeleton, with the Atom text editor.
-The font is Roboto Mono.
+The font is Inconsolata.
 The site is published to the web with WordPress and is hosted by Blacknight Solutions.

 The copyright in all original content on this website (including text and images) is owned by me, MacDara Conroy, and licensed under a Creative Commons licence.